tc39/notes/meetings/2017-01/jan-25.md

 BE: Dan would be ideal

-DE: I'd be happy to do it, unless AK and MS want to
+DE: I'd be happy to do it, unless AK and MLS want to

 BE: I think we need to be decisive.